-Reading Eggs is a reading programme which has been purchased to be used across the whole school to support readers who find reading a challenge.
+Reading Eggs / Reading Eggspress is a reading programme which has been purchased to be used across the whole school to support readers who find reading a challenge.
 The rationale is that without key reading skills, pupils cannot access the curriculum and make good progress.
+Reading assessments help to track reading age progress.
 Reading books have also been purchased across the school to ensure that reading books are available for all stages of reading.
-Go Read (an online App) has been purchased to replace a home school reading diary.
+Go Read and Boom Reader (an online App) has been purchased to replace a home school reading diary.
 This allows both school staff and parents to log when the child has read.
 This will allow for greater monitoring of who is reading and when, allowing for extra opportunities to be provided if needed.